Organizational Behavior - Explained

-Over the years, some cultural components have been embedded in organizational behavior as a field of study.
+Cultural components are embedded within the study of organizational behavior.
 These components include culture, race, social class, ethnic beliefs, and gender roles and how they affect organizational structures and employee productivity.

 The major points you should know about organizational behavior include the following;